walsworthdrew96/NABA-Internship-Assignments/README.md

 # NABA Internship Assignments

 ## Note:
-### This repository does not include the final project from this internship.
+### This repository does not include my final project from this internship.
 It is located in another GitHub repository called "PersonInfoAPI".

 ## Description
 The projects listed here were created during my internship at New American Business Association (NABA).